luisdemarchi/seed-vc-vocalize/README.md

 pip install -r requirements-mac.txt
 ```

+System requirements for audio I/O:
+- `ffmpeg` for resampling/conversion (required if you use the built-in preprocessing flags below).
+- `libsndfile` (installed automatically with `soundfile`).

 For Windows users, you may consider install `triton-windows` to enable `--compile` usage, which gains speed up on V2 models:
 ```bash
 pip install triton-windows==3.2.0.post13